lucas625/GetOn-RPG/README.md

   - Component names must start with `get`.

+  - If a component is unique then it should be named with `the`.

   - Components should be placed inside the `frontend/src/components` package.

   - Base components should be placed inside the `frontend/src/components/base` package without subdirectories and with `base` as the first word of its name.